 Find out more about professional development consultants by clicking on the following link:

-For most projects, Kastes guides clients and projects through the following five step development process.
+For most projects Kastes guides clients and projects through a five step development process.

 Mr. Kastes is a professional city planner.
-He holds a Master of City Planning degree from the University of Manitoba (1985) and a degree in Urban Studies from the University of Winnipeg (1981).
+He has a Master of City Planning degree from the University of Manitoba (1985) and a degree in Urban Studies from the University of Winnipeg (1981).